nik379/Conway_Final/README.md

 7. Select the **build/** folder from the repo

+Note: You might need to reload extension after entering the API key to get it working.

 # Usage
 Once installed, the user can activate the extension by right-clicking on input text and selecting the "Conway:" keyword.
 The extension will then accept any request and provide relevant assistance based on the input.

 # Future Aspects
+* **ENABLING THE EXTENSION FOR ALL WEBSITES** : As of now, it is fully working with few websites like Calmly , Gmail , Linekdin , Medium but we will soon get it working for every website.
+* **ACTIVATION WITH KEYWORD**: Adding feature of activating the extension with "conway" keyword.
 * **COMPATIBILITY WITH OTHER BROWSERS** : Making the Conway extension work in other browsers like Edge.
 * **SPEECH INPUT** : Providing with speech input for enhanced user experience.
 * **CONWAY FOR APPS** : Providing the AI helper in the apps.